Adding Users

 (Re)Starting the Server

 If you have not yet installed the server, do so now by running the "Install Servedat" script.
+If you are running Windows you must right click on the script and select "Run as Administrator".

 If the server is already running, you may run the installer script again to restart it and load the new configuration files.
 This will also re-install the version of servedat in the current "Server Files" folder.
 That may not be desirable if the versions do not match.